theo-armour/theo-armour.github.io/snippets/projects/health-notes-2018.md

 	* My family is planning a Christmas holiday in Utah, how wary of travel should I be if I am in my current state?
 	* Would any procedures be likely to occur before the holidays?
 	* If so, would recovery be likely to affect the plans?

+### 2018-01-26

+Left hip generating significant pain

+Site – Left hip/femur joint
+Onset – Sudden onset about January 8th - probably while dancing to 19th Nervous Breakdown.
+Pain subsequently becoming progressively more intense
+Character – Aching, throbbing, covering a volume not just a point Radiation – Extends to lower leg calf and shin Associations – Tingling of left ankle/foot
+Time course –  Moderates when I sit, Increase when I stand or lie down.
+Mild in morning increase during the course of the day Exacerbating/Relieving factors – When in bed, lying on left side is position of least pain Severity – On the NIH 0-10 scale, the pain varies from 4 to 7 mostly 5 with periods of 7 being less than a minute.
+Disrupts sleep significantly.

+Right hip was replaced in 2015 - but had very different symptoms - stabbing pains only when in motion.

+I have taken, Aspirin, Ibuprofen and Acetaminophen.
+None seem to be of great help, but if you think one might be better please let me know.

+Kindly suggest a course of action.

+Theo